 I'm not terribly disciplined about labeling things in the freezer so whenever possible I would immediately use my vegetable stock to enrich a soup or stew that is in the making.
 It does wonders for example for Eggs Florentine which can become a little dull.

-Eggs Florentine in pan with added vegetable stock from scraps.
+Try cooking your lentils in this vegetable stock from scraps.

 When making vegetable stock from scraps you really can use anything that comes to hand; or is growing in the garden.
 Leaves of leeks, parsley stalks and peppers would all fit the bill.

-After straining off the fibrous part of the scraps that I was going to toss in any case, I would now give them to the worm farms.
+After straining off the fibrous part of the scraps that you were going to toss in any case, consider starting a worm farm.
 Cooked material really shouldn't go into the compost heaps.

 The wonder of a worm farm is that it's like a compost heap on steroids; in just six weeks it will turn all your kitchen waste including these cooked vegetable scraps into beautiful humus for the garden.